TheGoodlike13/liberty_or_death/README.md

 With this we can also remove 'servlet' and 'servlet-mapping' from 'web.xml'.
 It seems they were 'faces' related.

-That seems to be the limit, so let's summarize what do we need.
+That seems to be the limit, so let's summarize what we DO need.

 #### Liberty authentication in summary